The founder's story

 And for too long, I had none.

 Every incident I couldn't prove might as well not have happened.
 Every visit I showed up for without a record was just my word against someone else's.
-Every false allegation I couldn't counter with documentation landed harder than it should have.
+Every accusation I couldn't counter with documentation landed harder than it should have.

 The parent with the paper trail wins.
 I learned that too late — and I paid for it for years.